Long established as a clear and efficient payment system for businesses, Direct Debits are also...

 This popularity is courtesy of several benefits, such as automated payment processes, time savings, reduced administrative costs, greater cash flow and added customer convenience.

 However, collecting Direct Debit payments can come with risks that must be managed effectively.
-Here, we'll discuss these risks and the payment security measures you can implement to mitigate them.
+Here, we'll discuss these risks and the direct debit security measures you can implement to mitigate them.

 Risk #1: Unauthorised transactions